KU-CS-Camp/KU-CS-Camp.github.io/box-office.md

 ***
 ### Build and Train the Model

-Create an instance of the Linear Regression model then fit it with the x and y arrays.
-Check out the coefficient and intercept of the model after training by printing out model.coef_ and model.intercept_ .
+Create an instance of the Linear Regression model by calling its class constructor.
+Then, fit the model with the x and y arrays using model.fit() .

 <details markdown="1">